Skip to main content (M for menu)

 Mandatory Registration 2026

-From 1 July 2026, providers delivering certain high-risk and complex supports must be registered with the NDIS Commission.
-This affects providers who were previously able to operate as unregistered.
+From 1 July 2026, Supported Independent Living (SIL) providers and platform providers (digital apps/websites that match participants with workers) must be registered with the NDIS Commission.
+These providers were previously able to operate as unregistered.

-• Providers of Specialist Disability Accommodation (SDA)
+• Specialist Disability Accommodation (SDA)

-• Providers using restrictive practices
+• Services involving regulated restrictive practices

-• Plan management providers
+• Plan management

 NDIS Practice Standards